 His majesty the KING has been graciously pleased to approve of the award of the Distinguished Conduct Medal to the undermentioned Non-Commissioned Officer for act of Gallantry and Devotion to Duty in the Field:-

 18659 Sjt.
 T. Lee, Notts & Derby.
 R. (Alfreton).

 For conspicuous gallantry and devotion to duty.
 When all his officers had become casualties he took command of the company, and exhibited very high qualities of leadership, initiative and courage.
 Although three times counter-attacked, and twice left unsupported with his flank in the air, he so intelligently anticipated the enemy's movements that he was able to maintain his position and inflict very severe casualties upon them.
 He personally accounted for several of the enemy, and was the first to charge into the enemy strong point, at which his company commander was wounded, and from which a machine gun, two officers and forty other ranks were collected.
 He set a splendid example throughout.

 Discharge certificate and final demob paper dated 9th January 1919 recognises a retired soldier.
 Tom eventually lost his wife, but retained a grateful and devoted adopted son.
 Harry Renshaw proved eager to repay the kindness bestowed him by Mr and Mrs Lee, by starting work as a teenager at New Hucknall Colliery.
 Later married to Mary, they set up their own family home at 76 Blackwell Road with a daughter.
-Miss Bett Renshaw also knew my neighbouring Elliott family, when her home offered caring comfort in elderly retirement lastly to the distinguished soldier she proudly remembers knowing as grandad Lee.
+Miss Bett Renshaw also knew my neighbouring Elliott family, who recognised when her home offered caring comfort through elderly retirement to this distinguished soldier she simply proudly remembered as grandad Lee.